 If you are an investor, additional personal information collected by or on behalf of Metalmark about you is obtained directly from you, your professional advisors or other third parties, and generally comes from subscription agreements, investor questionnaires, other required forms, documents and agreements or other correspondence (including, but not limited to, written, telephone, videoconference or electronic contacts) with you regarding your accounts or transactions with non-affiliated third parties.
 The personal information we collect about you as an investor in the course of your interaction and correspondence with Metalmark and its representatives includes, but is not limited to, the following:

-- basic personal details, including, but not limited to, your name and address (and proof of name and address), email address, telephone number, any other contact details you may supply, social security number, tax details, nationality, citizenship, tax residency, date of birth and family connections;
+- basic personal details, including, but not limited to, your name and address (and proof of name and address), email address, telephone number, any other contact details you may supply, social security number, tax details, nationality, citizenship, passport number, driver’s license number, tax residency, date of birth and family connections;

 - details of your company’s directors, shareholders, secretaries, authorized signatories and other comparable officers and/or beneficiaries, and identification documents;